atashpulatov/data-api-demo/tests/integration/python/docs/running_tests.md

 Tags related to selecting tests for different tasks:

-- `@release_validation` - this tag we use for running the release validation test set (test cases with this tag should be reviewed before each release validation).
+- `@release_validation` - tag used for running the release validation test set (test cases with this tag should be reviewed before each release validation),
-- `@ci` - this tag we use for test cases which will be executed on the CI pipeline after each build.
+- `@ci` - tag used for test cases which will be executed on the CI pipeline after each build.

 To execute only tests tagged @windows_desktop AND @release_validation use `--tags` multiple times:

-`--tags=@windows --tags=@release_validation`.
+`--tags=@windows_desktop --tags=@release_validation`.

 `-D image_recognition_enabled=True` enables (`True`) or disables (`False`) usage of image recognition to speed up tests execution.
 Works only when implemented for selected driver (see `-D driver_type`), currently only